Carl Jung Biography

 Jung had a swift ascension in the hierarchy of psychoanalysis.
 He became the editor of Jahrbuch.

 role of sexuality in the psychic development.
-In fact, Jung never completely embraced the sexual
+In fact, Jung never completely embraced the sexual theory of Freud.

-which would cause a scission materialized in 1914 by his resignation from all the positions he already held.
+which would cause a scission materialized in 1913 by his resignation from all the positions he already held.

 After a period of personal turmoil, Jung founded his own school and produced a vast number of studies that would attract a great

 By abandoning the meanders of psychosexuality, Jung would establish himself in the fields of spirituality and esoteric science.
-The

-collective unconscious, the assimilation of anima/animus
+collective unconscious, the anima/animus and shadow, etc.

 1. A paper commenting on a dream of Carl Jung treats of this issue.
 You may order the PDF version of the paper here.